Hector Olea

 With over a decade of experience, I'm Hector Olea, a dual-degree holder in Commercial Music and Philosophy.
 My passion lies in teaching music, specializing in piano, guitar, bass, and violin.
 I cater to students of all levels, from beginners to advanced.
 My teaching approach focuses on creating a fun and engaging learning environment where students thrive.
 I offer a wide range of subjects like music theory, songwriting, and digital audio workstation techniques.
 Whether you're a budding musician or looking to refine your skills, let's embark on a musical journey together!

-Your music teacher specialities
+Your music teacher expertise

 Blues